Skip to content

 insert_final_newline = true

-These settings aren't semantically meaningful in Protobuf but are commonly used throughout the ecosystem.
+The settings aren’t semantically meaningful in Protobuf but are commonly applied across the ecosystem.